luyadev/luya.io/docs/guide/ngrest/model.md

 ## Extra fields

-Sometimes you want to define fields which are not part of the ActiveRecord model and are not part of the database table, e. g. you want to display a count of registered users on the CRUD list.
+Sometimes you want to define fields which are not part of the ActiveRecord model and are not part of the database table, e.g. you want to display a count of registered users on the CRUD list.
 To achieve this you may use the <class name="luya\admin\ngrest\base\NgRestModel" method="extraFields" /> principal combined with the <class name="yii\base\BaseObject" /> getter/setter information.

 Extra fields require:

 + A getter method. `getRegisteredCount()`
-+ A defintion entry in <class name="luya\admin\ngrest\base\NgRestModel" method="ngRestExtraAttributeTypes" />. `'registeredCount' => 'number'`
++ A definition entry in <class name="luya\admin\ngrest\base\NgRestModel" method="ngRestExtraAttributeTypes" />. `'registeredCount' => 'number'`
 + A validation rule assigned to the attribute name using <class name="luya\admin\ngrest\base\NgRestModel" method="rules" />.  `['registeredCount', 'safe']`

 ```php